Wire Transfer Fraud: how can you prevent it?

 Browse through our different sections and find the answer to your question.

-In most cases, bank wire transfers are final and cannot be reversed, especially once the funds have been received by the scammer’s account.
-Unlike credit card transactions or ACH payments, which may have some dispute mechanisms, wire transfers are processed almost immediately and are considered irreversible.
+Unlike credit card transactions or ACH, which may have some dispute mechanisms, wire transfers are processed almost immediately and are considered irreversible.
 Recovery is not guaranteed, and speed is therefore critical if you want to maximize your chances of getting your funds back.

-In 2016, Ubiquiti Networks, a U.S.-based technology company, lost nearly $47 million due to a business email compromise (BEC) scam.
+Wire transfer fraud occurs when a scammer tricks an individual or company into sending money to a fraudulent bank account.
+For example, in 2016, Ubiquiti Networks, a U.S.-based technology company, lost nearly $47 million due to a BEC scam.
 Fraudsters impersonated company executives using spoofed email addresses and convinced employees to authorize wire transfers to foreign bank accounts under the guise of legitimate vendor payments.

 You’d like these articles